The best independent guide to Lisbon

 The Museu Nacional dos Coches (Coach Museum of Lisbon) houses an exceptional collection of ceremonial coaches and other ornate horse-drawn carriages.
 The collection brings together state carriages used throughout Europe from the 16th to the 19th century.

-The subject of the museum is incredibly niche, and will not appeal to the majority of tourists, but if you have the slightest curiosity, you will find yourself rewarded with one of finest museums of Lisbon.
+The subject of the museum is incredibly niche and will not appeal to the majority of tourists, but if you have the slightest curiosity, you will find yourself rewarded with one of the finest museums in Lisbon.

 Our opinion: Purchase the combined ticket, and a visit should be started in the riding arena and then (after a coffee and Pastel de Nata) move on to the modern complex.